 In the fall term of the second year, the class will solve numerous problems in distances, areas, etc., using the chain, compass, and plane table.
 During the winter term the student will have practice with all the engineering instruments, and solve problems with the transit, stadia, level, and sextant.
-In the spring term the class makes a careful topographical survey of a locality, using the stadia and plane table as in the United States surveys.
+In the spring term an accurate topographical survey of a locality is made by the class, in which the stadia and plane table are used as in the United States surveys.